The Hirsch Weisskopf Family

 After the death of Rabbi Marx Michael Kohn in 1888 however, when the Jewish population continued to diminish in the outlying communities, the Jewish congregations in this part of Bavaria were integrated into the Ichenhausen congregation.

-At the same time Moses Weisskopf, son of David Weisskopf , became Rabbi of a small orthodox community in Paris.
+At the same time, David Seligmann Weisskopf's son Moses became rabbi of a small Orthodox community in Paris, where he changed his first name to Maurice.
 He held this position until his death at the age of 101.
 His grave site is at Montmartre cemetery.
 It is modest, and contains a number of relatives as well.
 The inscription is severely weathered and hardly legible.

-Rabbi Mosos (Moise) Weisskopf of Paris in his advanced years
+Rabbi Maurice (Moise) Weisskopf of Paris in his advanced years

-Rabbi Mosos (Moise) Weisskopf of Paris in his advanced years on a visit to New York © Rolf Hofmann
+Rabbi Maurice (Moise) Weisskopf of Paris in his advanced years on a visit to New York © Rolf Hofmann

 Another interesting fact in the story of the Weisskopf family is , that David Weisskopf’s aunt (Bertha Weisskopf of Gunzenhausen) was the mother of Rabbi Moses Wassermann, born 1811 in Gunzenhausen.
 So two prominent Rabbi’s in Southern Germany were actually cousins, whose families originated in Gunzenhausen.